About

 I predominantly work with patients experiencing functional digestive disorders including irritable bowel syndrome (IBS) and small intestine bacterial overgrowth (SIBO).
 I also see patients requiring nutritional support with for Type 2 diabetes / prediabetes, as well as people experiencing Long Covid.

-Patients often come to me when they have been struggling with ongoing symptoms for some time, but not achieved full resolution through the traditional approach alone.
-In most cases, adoption of functional medicine and nutrition approaches, alongside any necessary medical treatment, leads to reduction in symptoms and improved quality of life.
+Clients often come to me when they have been struggling with ongoing symptoms for some time, but not achieved full resolution through the traditional approach alone.
+In most cases, incorporation of functional medicine and nutrition optimisation, alongside any necessary medical treatment, leads to reduction in symptoms and improved quality of life.

-Using a functional medicine approach to nutrition and health coaching, I combine my background in conventional medicine with the latest advances in nutrition, nutrigenetics, nutrigenomics, and integrative medicine, in order to ensure patients achieve the best possible outcomes.
+Using a functional medicine approach to nutrition consultation, I combine my background in conventional medicine with the latest advances in nutrition, nutrigenetics, nutrigenomics, and integrative medicine, in order to ensure patients achieve the best possible outcomes.

 When I began working as a junior doctor, I was struck by how many of the conditions I regularly saw may have been preventable with dietary and lifestyle measures.
-I began to realise that while modern medicine is a lifeline in acute illness, it had become a firefighting exercise for chronic disease.
-I felt that the best approach was surely one that at least began with looking at root causes, paying attention to nutrition, environment, and evidence-based complementary therapies, not just medication alone.
-As time went on, I became even more aware of the profound difference nutrition could make to patients’ recovery from infection and surgery, even in the short term.
+I began to realise that while modern medicine is a lifeline in acute illness, it is often a firefighting exercise for chronic disease.
+I felt that the best approach involved more attention to nutrition, environment, and evidence-based complementary therapies, not just medication alone.
+As time went on, I became even more aware of the considerable difference nutrition could make to patients’ recovery from infection and surgery.

 I subsequently completed a masters’ degree in human nutrition while continuing to work in the hospital environment, focusing my research on assessment and outcomes for hospitalised patients with vascular disease at risk of malnutrition.
-I began to apply the principles of nutritional medicine to some of the patients I saw in hospital, as well as those I saw as a nutrition and health coaching professional.
-I was impressed by the difference these approaches could make to improve patients’ biochemical health markers and their quality of life.
+I endorsed the principles of nutritional therapy in the hospital setting.
+I was impressed by the difference these approaches could make to improve patients’ recovery, and quality of life.

-I went on to complete further training in Functional Medicine with the prestigious Institute for Functional Medicine based in the US, and continue to grow my knowledge and skills within this valuable specialty.
-I am continually impressed by the power of nutrition and functional medicine approaches to restore health and quality of life.
+I went on to complete further training in Functional Medicine with the prestigious Institute for Functional Medicine in the US, and continue to grow my knowledge and skills within this valuable field.
+I am continually impressed by the power of nutrition and functional medicine approaches to optimise health and quality of life.

 • Registered Medical Practitioner: GMC